|

 canals served for both transport and sewer, and no running water.
 Around 1900 there

-lived about 80 thousand people, nowadays about 20 thousand.
+80 thousand people, nowadays about 20 thousand.

 During the seventieth of the 20th century the city council had serious plans to mainly